swathisiva11/ePortfolio/README.md

 Overall, this project helped me grow as a developer.
 I learned how to approach debugging with a clear plan, how to connect the frontend and backend effectively, and how important it is to write tests early in the development process.
 These skills are useful not only for developers but also for people who manage software projects.
 I look forward to include this artifact in my ePortfolio because it represents my progress in both building and testing real-world software applications.

-# Artifact 2: Search and Ranking
+# Enhancement 2: Search and Ranking
 The code for the first enhancement that shows the Unit and Integration Test has been pushed to the repository as a branch called [Enhancement 2](https://github.com/swathisiva11/cs465-fullstack/tree/enhancement2).
 ## Narrative 2:
 As part of the enhancements to the Travlr application, I worked on adding a keyword-based search feature with a ranking system.
 This feature lets users type in a keyword and see a list of trips that best match what they’re looking for.
 I built this feature to improve how easily users can find relevant trips, making the overall experience faster and more helpful.